The

 Of course there is the alert.log on cluster level which will report the status as well as the trace file.
 But the two easiest way is to use crsctl or cluvfu for this purpose.
 Crsctl will tell if CTSS is running and when the role is Active report the Offset in msec.
 Cluvfy will report much more information.
 Below are examples:

-crsctl check ctss
+$ crsctl check ctss

-cluvfy comp clocksync -n all
+$ cluvfy comp clocksync -n all

-cluvfy comp clocksync -verbose
+$ cluvfy comp clocksync -verbose

 This will list the status of CTSS, if it is running and after that it will report the current mode, active or observer.
-If the mode is active it will also report if time synchronization issue exists.
+If the mode is active it will also report if a time synchronization issue exists.

 Sample output using CRSCTL: